 U-Shaped/Foam-Filled Pontoons

-These pontoons have thinner gauge construction, which makes them more lightweight and budget-friendly.
-In these pontoons, the air chamber is filled with foam logs, which help prevent gas leakage.
+These pontoons have thinner gauge construction, which makes them lighter and budget-friendly.
+The air chamber is filled with foam logs, which help prevent gas leakage.
 They usually have plastic construction.

 - Inefficient fuel economy